At a Glance

 Bring along a portfolio showcasing your previous work, lesson plans, and student projects.
 This will not only demonstrate your skills but also give the interviewers a tangible sense of your teaching style and creativity.

-Research the school’s ethos and values before the interview.
-Be ready to discuss how your teaching philosophy aligns with their vision and how you can contribute to their forward-thinking environment.
+Research the school’s values and mission statement.
+Be ready to discuss how your teaching philosophy aligns with their goals, and think about ways you can contribute to their vibrant and supportive environment.

 ✨Engage with Interview Questions